LibrariesHacked/librarieshacked.github.io/_posts/2021-08-29-inputs-outputs.md

 That also comes from outdated performance methodology.
 The theory goes that you decide what you think is good and you report on it.
 So you think more loans is good, and fewer loans is bad, then all you need is a regular count of loans.

 Basic counts of library use is still relevant, but performing more sophisticated data analysis is far more accessible these days.
 The tools exist to use all the raw data on library loans, alongside data on all manner of other sources.
 That makes it impossible to pre-define what you are looking for.
-You just explore the data for insight and treat it as an input.
+You treat the data sources as inputs and explore them for insight.

-Provide people with data and tools to explore the raw data.
+Provide people with data to explore it.
 They can then make decisions on the information that results from that analysis process.
 Data in, information out.

 ## Examples